locate an office

 • The price of gold is often driven by a complex interplay of factors, including the U.S. dollar exchange rate, real yields, supply/demand dynamics and sentiment.
 In recent years gold has exhibited a tendency to react to real yields in an asymmetric manner, supported by strong central bank purchases.

-• We are constructive on gold given peaking real yields, elevated geopolitical uncertainties, robust central bank demand, and strong retail jewelry demand.
+• We are constructive on gold given peaked real yields, elevated geopolitical uncertainties, robust central bank demand, and anticipation of more retail participation.

 • For long term investors, gold merits a position in a diversified portfolio, potentially serving as short-term protection against risk events, a reliable longer-term store of value, and most importantly as a portfolio risk diversifier.

 Gold has been a sought-after commodity for centuries, and a popular component in investment portfolios in modern times.
 The metal has historically delivered attractive long-term returns, appreciating ~8% on an annual basis over the past 20 years.
 That said, its price has exhibited significant volatility – with prices tumbling around 40% from 2011 to 2015, before it fully recovered in 2020.
-At the time of writing, the metal is making new all-time highs, breaking $2,180/oz on Mar 11, 2024.
+Since late 2023, the metal has experienced a strong rally, consistently reaching new all-time highs.
+At the time of writing1, gold has narrowly outperformed the S&P 500, ranking as one of the best-performing assets in 2024.

 1. The level of the U.S. dollar

-Historically, it would be fair to say that the value of the U.S. dollar is often negatively correlated with gold prices, as the metal is priced in dollars.
-When the USD weakens, gold becomes relatively cheaper for holders of other currencies, leading to increased demand.
-And the opposite is often true, with gold weakening as the dollar strengthens.
-However, there can be extended periods when this relationship breaks down.
-In 2012-13, for example, gold lost -18% of its value when the USD was fairly stable – rising less than 1%.
+Historically, gold prices have often exhibited a negative correlation with the value of the U.S. dollar, as gold is denominated in dollars.
+When the USD weakens, gold becomes relatively cheaper for holders of other currencies, thereby increasing demand.
+Conversely, gold prices tend to weaken as the dollar strengthens.
+However, there are instances when this relationship does not hold.
+For example, in 2012-13, gold lost 18% of its value even though the USD remained relatively stable, rising less than 1%.

 This line chart shows the DXY Index along with the 5-year swap rate differentials model from 2010 to 2024.
 The DXY (U.S. Dollar Index) is a measure of value of the U.S. dollar relative to a basket of foreign currencies.
 The 5-year swap rate is a rate paid by fixed-rate payer on an interest rate with maturity of five years.
 The aqua line shows the current dollar index relative to the dark blue line, which shows the dollar index model based on 5-year swap rate differentials.
 Comparing the two on the same chart, it shows that the DXY index is currently at around 105 while the model is around 95.
 This shows that the DXY index is currently 10% overvalued against interest rate differentials.